 Parametric has implemented the following procedures which are designed to ensure that the policy is communicated to clients, access to Client PI is restricted to appropriate personnel, and Client PI is safely secured and protected.

-- Parametric’s Privacy Notice, attached hereto as Exhibit A, is to be distributed to new clients in accordance with Regulation S-P and CFTC Regulation 160.
+- Parametric’s Privacy Notice, which is provided below, is to be distributed to new clients in accordance with Regulation S-P and CFTC Regulation 160.

 - Parametric will provide the firm’s Privacy Notice to all existing clients if its policies and procedures with respect to the disclosure of Client PI to non-affiliated third parties are materially amended or as required by applicable law.